Fourier transforms and a filtration on the Lagrangian cobordism group of tori: Introduction

 We sketch the proof of \Cref{mainthm:filtration_terminates} in \Cref{sec:proof_sketch}.
 The significance of \Cref{mainthm:filtration_terminates} is that, even though the (fibered) Lagrangian cobordism group of tori is infinite-dimensional \cite{sheridan2020rational,muniz2024lagrangian} and thus, a priori, intractable, when $B$ is polarized one can still say something about it.
 Namely, there exists a geometric filtration, whose first graded pieces

-are understood, and which terminates in a \emph{finite} (in fact, $n+1$) number of steps.
-The second isomorphism above follows from the construction of a map $\Cobfib(X)_{\hom} \to \Alb(B)$ by Sheridan-Smith \cite[Lemma 2.10]{sheridan2021lagrangian}, whose kernel is precisely $\Cobfib(X)_{\hom}^{\star 2}$.
+are understood, and which terminates in a \emph{finite} (in fact, $n+1$) number of steps (we prove these two isomorphisms in \Cref{lem:F0F1} and \Cref{lem:F1F2}).
+The group $\Alb(B)$ is the \emph{Albanese variety of $B$}; for the purposes of this paper, it suffices to say that it is an abelian group built from the tropical geometry of the base $B$, and it is well understood.

 \begin{remark} The assumption that $B$ is polarized cannot be dropped from \Cref{mainthm:filtration_terminates}.
 In fact, for non-polarizable $B$ not only the parallelotope filtration need not have length at most $n+1$, but in fact can be \emph{unbounded}.
-This follows from a result of Sheridan-Smith, who showed that tuples of fibers in a very general (in particular, non-polarized) tropical affine torus are Lagrangian cobordant if and only if they coincide as unordered tuples \cite[Theorem 1.3]{sheridan2021lagrangian}. \end{remark}
+This follows from a result of Sheridan-Smith, who showed that tuples of fibers in a very general (in particular, non-polarized) tropical affine torus are Lagrangian cobordant if and only if they coincide as unordered tuples \cite[Theorem 1.3]{sheridan2021lagrangian}.
+Note that this implies that $F^k\Cobfib(X) \neq 0$ for \emph{all} $k$.
+Indeed, clearly $F^1\Cobfib(X)\neq 0$ since any two distinct points in $B$ yield non-cobordant fibers.
+Assuming $F^k\Cobfib(X) \neq 0$, let $0\neq z:= \star_{i=1}^k(F_{b_i}- F_{b_i'}) \in F^k\Cobfib(X)$.
+By choosing any $b\in B$ sufficiently close to the origin (or, more generally, any $b$ such that $m(b,b_i)\neq b_j$ for all $i,j$), the classes $F_b \star z$ and $F_0\star z = z$ consist of distinct ordered tuples, and thus cannot be cobordant.
+It follows that $0 \neq (F_b - F_0)\star z \in F^{k+1}\Cobfib(X)$. \end{remark}